 Easy Sheet Pan Marsala Wine Steak Dinner

-- 2 bone-in ribe-eye steaks or equivalent weight in another cut of steak see recipe notes
+- 2 1 ¼ pound bone-in ribe-eye steak see recipe notes

 - Salt & pepper to season steaks

-- 1 tbsp each fresh oregano & rosemary or 1/2 tbsp dried
+- 1 tablespoon each fresh oregano & rosemary or ½ tablespoon dried

 - 1.5 lbs cremini mushrooms